BST & Co. CPAs, LLP fined $175K for Ransomware Breach

 Ransomware and hacking are now the top cyber threats in healthcare.
 Large breaches have increased 256% in the last five years.
 Ransomware rose 264% during the same period.
 In 2023, hacking caused 79% of large breaches, affecting over 134 million people—a 141% increase from 2022.

-OCR recommends providers and business associates:
+OCR recommends medical providers and business associates:

 • Regularly perform risk analysis and risk management.